Efficient Computation of Sparse and Robust Maximum Association Estimators: Summary and conclusions

 The main contribution of the paper is the development of an efficient algorithm to solve the optimization problem.
 The formulation in terms of a Lagrange problem makes the use of a gradient descent algorithm possible, where constraints for the linear combinations can easily be incorporated.
 The minimum requirements for the penalty functions are that they are convex and that (sub)gradients exist.
 Other than that, the presented algorithm allows flexibility in the choice of penalty functions, and---as seen in one of the examples---also enables to induce sparsity in only one component, while the other is $L_2$ regularized.

-From a computational perspective, the main advantage of our approach is the scalability to a high number of variables.
+From a computational perspective, the main advantage of our approach is the scalability in the number of variables.
+Here, we allow both $p$ and $q$ to be larger than the sample size $n$.
+If $n$ is very small compared to the dimensionality, the quality of the covariance matrix estimation will suffer, leading to unstable results.
+Furthermore, storage issues may arise if $p$ and/or $q$ are very large (e.g., tens or hundreds of thousands).
+These issues could potentially be addressed with regularized estimators of the covariance matrix that set certain elements to zero---implemented using sparse matrix data structures---and may therefore be essentially related to implementation details of the algorithm.
+In any case, the computational cost with increasing dimensionality is essentially driven by the covariance matrix estimation.
 In comparison to solving a regression problem repeatedly \citep{Wilms2015b}, or to scanning a larger and larger search space in circles \citep{Alfons2016b}, an algorithm based on gradient descent is more efficient, as only the gradient information needs to be stored.
 Although the estimation of the plug-in covariance matrix can be computationally demanding, covariance estimation just needs to be done once.
 This is different from approaches, e.g., based on projection pursuit, where pairwise correlations or association measures need to be computed for all considered projection directions~\citep{Alfons2016b}.

 We provided numerical results for the precision and theoretical considerations concerning the existence of a solution of the optimization problem.
 For this, positive definiteness of the joint covariance matrix is a requirement, however, from the simulations we could see that even when this assumption is violated (high-dimensional setting with pairwise estimators), our algorithm is able to produce comparable or even better results than the alternative techniques.
 The results emphasize how important a good (and robust!) estimator of the covariance is.
 As the performance regarding robustness and computation time is dependent on the estimator of the covariance matrix, a sparse and robust estimator could lead to improvements. \citet{Avella2018} show that thresholding methods \citep[see, e.g.,][]{Bickel2008} have desirable properties when a robust initial estimator is used.
 Extending the available implementation to exploit the sparsity structure of the covariance will be explored in our upcoming research.